Why Should I Make a Will?

 - Final Arrangements Directive (also called “Outline”), including instructions regarding the funeral, burial, etc.

-The final arrangements directive also typically has information about where to send flowers or type of gift if it’s not known what arrangements you would have wanted.
+The final arrangements directive also typically has information about where to send flowers or the type of gift if it’s not known what arrangements you would have wanted.
 This legal document often contains contact info for your family members as well so they can be notified.

 A typical estate plan will include an asset protection strategy, such as a trust or LLC.
 Other standard business-related provisions of the document may include: